Under 2 hours

 - Attach the doorbell button and chime wires to the appropriate terminals according to the labels.
 Use wire connectors to join the wires on the transformer to the housing wiring.

 - Test the voltage again to make sure the new transformer is working properly.

-- If the button, chime unit and transformer are working as they should, you will need to look for a tear in the doorbell circuit wires.
+- When you check the doorbell button, chime unit and transformer, they may all be working correctly.
+If that’s the case, you will need to look for a tear in the doorbell circuit wires.

-- These wires may be difficult to find on your own, but if you are able to locate the broken portion, use a wire connector to patch the area and restore the connection.
+- These wires may be difficult to find on your own.
+However, if you are able to locate the broken portion, use a wire connector to patch the area and restore the connection.

 To figure out how to fix a doorbell, start by checking out its three main parts.
 The problem may be an issue with the doorbell button, the chime unit or the transformer.
 A tear in the doorbell circuit wires could also make your doorbell stop working.

 When you’re ready to fix a doorbell, you’ll need replacement parts and a few tools.
 The Home Depot delivers online orders when and where you need them.